MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 In the web portal, you can access the API JSON response of your indexing job.

 1. Select Download.
 2. Select Insights (JSON).
-The JSON file will open in a new browser window or tab.
+The JSON file opens in a new browser window or tab.